 - ➤ Reliance on short term funding for liquidity needs: Where available data exists for the top five servicers, on Dec.
 31, 2018, an approximate average of 70% of available liquidity was from unused credit facilities versus cash, and the MBA estimates that 90% of total nonbank liabilities have short maturities.
-While these credit facilities provide a ready source of funding in good times, they are provided by larger financial institutions and carry restrictive covenants (e.g., servicer must remain profitable) allowing them to be withdrawn, possibly when needed the most. - Nonbank servicers have fewer resources to draw upon when needed: For the most part, nonbank servicers are considered mono-line companies.
+While these credit facilities provide a ready source of funding in good times, they are provided by larger financial institutions and carry restrictive covenants (e.g., servicer must remain profitable) allowing them to be withdrawn, possibly when needed the - Nonbank servicers have fewer resources to draw upon when needed: For the most part, nonbank servicers are considered mono-line companies.
 In other words, their revenue is primarily dependent on a single asset income from servicing loans.
-Concentration in a specific asset area may compromise revenue generation when events impact that asset type adversely. - Servicing advance requirements negatively impact available liquidity: Servicers are required to advance funds to investors and for the payment of taxes and insurance when borrowers stop making their monthly mortgage payments.
-Although advances are ultimately reimbursed either by the investor or through the sale of property, such advances, especially for Ginnie Mae secured loans, may be outstanding for long periods of time. - Servicing costs are higher for delinquent, in-foreclosure specialty servicing and Ginnie Mae pools where nonbanks have continued to increase their footprint: Ownership and management of Ginnie Mae MSRs has been subject to the bank to nonbank market shift discussed earlier, with nonbanks comprising 62% of total outstanding portfolio balances in 2018 an increase of 10% since 20102.
-And this dramatic shift from banks to nonbanks in the Ginnie Mae program is expected to continue.
+Concentration in a specific asset area may compromise revenue generation when events impact that asset type adversely. - > Servicing advance requirements negatively impact available liquidity: Servicers are required to advance funds to investors and for the payment of taxes and insurance when borrowers stop making their monthly mortgage payments.
+Although advances are ultimately reimbursed either by the investor or through the sale of property, such advances, especially for Ginnie Mae secured loans, may be outstanding for long periods of time. - Servicing costs are higher for delinquent, in-foreclosure specialty servicing and Ginnie Mae pools where nonbanks have continued to increase their footprint: Ownership and management of Ginnie Mae MSRs has been subject to the bank to nonbank market shift discussed earlier, with nonbanks comprising 78% of total Ginnie Mae mortgage servicing outstanding in 2021 - an increase from 30% at the end of 2013.53 This dramatic shift from banks to nonbanks in the Ginnie Mae program is expected to continue.